JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 ### Avoiding certificate check

-In some cases, it can be handy to avoid the certificate checks when connecting through TLS connection.
+In some cases, it can be handy to avoid the certificate checks when connecting over a TLS connection.
 While this scenario is **not** recommended, you can adjust for it like this:

 ```csharp
 // You can specify no certificate at all